adevinta/graph-proposal/design/1-auto-score.md

 Finally, it would be the combination of all these automatic scores what is used to take actions.
+Although, this is out of the scope of this proposal and needs further investigation.

 ### Asset annotations